 Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 The best SEO practices today are directly linked to user satisfaction.
 Ten years ago, all you needed to achieve SEO success were keyword stuffing and tons of backlinks from other websites.
-It was easy to rank number one within a few months - even low quality websites.
+It was easy to rank number one within a few months - even low-quality websites.

-Now, Google and other search engines prioritize relevance and analyse hundreds of factors to determine quality.
+Now, Google and other search engines prioritize relevance and analyze hundreds of factors to determine quality.
 A huge chunk of that relevance is scored on the ease of your provided user experience.
 For example, 51% of online traffic currently comes through mobile devices.
-Because Google is always striving to provide the most relevant results to search queries, they announced the mobile first index in October of 2017.
+Because Google is always striving to provide the most relevant results to search queries, they announced the mobile-first index in October of 2017.
 This meant that site crawlers will determine the relevance of a website using its mobile site first, before its desktop site.
 If your

 website does not offer a good mobile user experience, Google’s algorithms will work against you.
 Regardless of how much SEO effort you put in.
 With a poor mobile site, your website will continue to rank lower on search engines.